Estebanm1812/Snake-and-Stairs/README.md

 Changelog

-Map print in the console, the winner player`s score saver and winner players score printer.
+\n Map print in the console, the winner player`s score saver and winner players score printer.